 As the Board matures and begins processing its nascent safety assurance activities, such as investigation and enforcement, the processes above will be further articulated or modified, and the regulatory contraption will become more of an accomplished machine.
 The underpinnings of how the Board prioritizes and undertakes its responsibilities should be revisited in a new strategic plan in three years or when otherwise deemed necessary.

 California Dig Safe Board

-2251 Harvard Street, Suite 400 Sacramento, CA 95815
+Office of the State Fire Marshal 2251 Harvard Street, Suite 400 Sacramento, CA 95815

 916-568-3800 | http://digsafe.fire.ca.gov